rezamarzban/fastNeuralNetwork/README.md

 # fastNeuralNetwork
-Fast Neural Network with pure numpy, numba, cupy, cpp and etc
+Fast Neural Network from base with only numpy, numba, cupy, c++ and etc without TensorFlow and PyTorch

 Artificial neural network applications are often programmed using TensorFlow and similar modules.
 When programming with these modules, only high-level commands are visible, and the details of the underlying processes are not apparent.
 Few people truly understand what a neural network is, as most are only programming with high-level languages.
 For many years, the process by which the brain learns remained a mystery. **The primary mechanism of learning in the brain is through the adjustment of synaptic weights at the connections between neurons.** These synaptic weights determine the strength of the signal transmitted from one neuron to another.